simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 Instead of having one mailbox per worker, you could also reorganize completely your application to have only one mailbox per master.
-All the workers of a given master would pull their work from the same mailbox, which should be passed as parameter to the workers.
-This reduces the amount of mailboxes, but prevents the master from taking any scheduling decision.
-It really depends on how you want to organize your application and what you want to study with your simulator.
+All the workers of a given master would pull their work from the same mailbox, which should be passed as a parameter to the workers.
+This requires fewer mailboxes but prevents the master from taking any scheduling decision.
+It depends on how you want to organize your application and what you want to study with your simulator.
 In this tutorial, that's probably not a good idea.